nataliamadridb/281-Assignments/Week 4/Idea 1_NMB.md

 - D’Acunto, F., Malmendier, U., Ospina, J., & Weber, M. (2019). *Exposure to Inflation in Boom and Bust: How Households Interpret Price Signals*.
 NBER Working Paper No. 28194.

 ---

+## Juan's thoughts.

+Hi Natalia,

+I could not really follow where you are going to get \theta_i in a way that you can link to individual level consumption.